 Terry Kass, Carol Liston and John McClymont, Parramatta: A Past Revealed, (Parramatta: Parramatta City Council, 1996), p.
 95.

 When D’Arcy Wentworth died in July 1827, Catherine’s remains were placed in his vault.
-The Wentworth vault is located at Section 2, Row J, No. 3, St. John’s Cemetery, Parramatta.
-Judith Dunn, The Parramatta Cemeteries: St. John’s, (Parramatta: Parramatta and District Historical Society, 1991), p.
-117. Note that the death date is not from a primary source but from John Ritchie, The Wentworths: Father and Son, (Carlton, Victoria: The Miegunyah Press, Melbourne University Press, 1997), p.
+The Wentworth vault is located at Right Section, Row 10, Memorial C (R.10.C), St. John’s Cemetery, Parramatta.
+Note that the death date is not from a primary source but from John Ritchie, The Wentworths: Father and Son, (Carlton, Victoria: The Miegunyah Press, Melbourne University Press, 1997), p.
 83. The St. John’s burial register does not record Catherine’s death date or, quite unusually, her burial date either, but it is clear the burial occurred in early January based on the subsequent dates.
 See Parish Burial Registers, Textual records, St. John’s Anglican Church Parramatta, New South Wales, Australia.

 John Ritchie, The Wentworths: Father and Son, (Carlton, Victoria: The Miegunyah Press, Melbourne University Press, 1997), p.
 190.